MarkovYu/Python_For_Psychologists_24/lecture/overview.md

 Additional reading material might be added but will always be open & free with students being informed about any addition.

-#### How to get those credits?
+#### How to get credits?

 As this is a practical lab course intended to provide you with an introduction to using `python` for experimental work via a mixture of guided and independent work, your assignments and tasks will be rather diverse and quite different from other modules.
 In order to successfully participate in this you will need to work on and hand in multiple things, including `homework assignments`, `python scripts` and `analyses pipelines`.
 While this may sound intimidating and out of the scope of your usual course load, it is intended to provide you with a holistic learning experience and the instructors with a way to assess your learning progress (somewhat) individually.
 The assignments and tasks aim to reflect these aspects and will entail working on research projects, evaluating that of others, reading project-related and general research-related literature and more.
 All of this will follow [open science practices](https://en.wikipedia.org/wiki/Open_science) & [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data), meaning all work will be completely open & maximized regarding reproducibility.
 The different parts and grading scheme are further outlined below.

 ##### Exams and Assignments

 There will be an assignment that will make up your final grade a `take-home, open book final exam`.
-This will entail the generation of an `interactive & reproducible publication`, that is a `data analysis pipeline` which is `documented` and `run` within a `jupyter notebook`, as well as provided in a form that allows others to `openly re-run everything`.
+This will entail the generation of an `interactive & reproducible notebook`, that is a `data analysis pipeline` which is `documented` and `run` within a `jupyter notebook`, as well as provided in a form that allows others to `openly re-run everything`.

 For your **participation** there will be `a number of homework assignments`.
 Assignments will be communicated in the respective sections of this course and during the lectures.
 Please note that due to the size of the class and only one available instructor, the instructor won't be able to give individual feedback for each homework assignment.